neuromorphicsystems/IEBCS/README.md

 # IEBCS
 ICNS Event Based Camera Simulator

+NEW: Available in Matlab.

 This repository presents the simulator used at ICNS to assess EBC.
 It contains:
-*  /cpp/: C++17 implementation of the pixel simulation model and the interface Python/C++.
+*  /cpp/: C++11 implementation of the pixel simulation model and the interface Python/C++.
+* /matlab/:
 * /data/: Stores distributions used to sample the noise of the sensor and other resources.
-* /examples/: Several different ways of using the simulator (see bellow)
+* /examples/: Several different ways of using the simulator (see bellow)'*

 This Figure summarizes the differences with others tools, such as [ESIM](https://github.com/uzh-rpg/rpg_esim) and